XavierQuerol/JB-2023/README.md

 ### Analysis
 - analysis.ipynb --> Pandas Profiling of the Datasets.
 - comparison.html --> Report comparison of train and test datasets.
 You can see an overview [here](https://htmlpreview.github.io/?https://github.com/XavierQuerol/JB-2023/blob/main/comparison.html).
+It helps us to understand the two datasets.
+All the attributes follow the same distributions.

 ### Model
 - best_th_function.py --> Function to find the best threshold for the classification model and the data.